alchemy-fr/phrasea/README.md

 docker-compose up
 ```

+You can change the services port by overriding the

 ## Build for customer

 In development mode we can change the API URI but for some customer we may need to hard write the API target.